Provides All the Information you Need to Know to Use your Printer Safely

 The printing materials are not innocuous and emit toxic fumes.

 The BCN3D Epsilon has a filter for these fumes, it's very important to change the HEPA filter when the printer display tells you to do so.
-To know more about the process of changing this filter, check out this guide:
+To understand the process of changing this filter, check this link below:

 In order to ensure an easy access to the printer during maintenance tasks or its normal use, install the BCN3D Epsilon with enough space between walls and other equipment.